History of the nude in art: Vanguardism

-The Young Ladies of Avignon began the so-called "black period" of Picasso, a brief period until his fully cubist stage, in which he also made Nude with Cloths (1907), Three Women (1908) and The Dryad (Nude in the Forest) (1908).
+The Young Ladies of Avignon began the so-called "black period" of Picasso, a brief period until his fully cubist stage, in which he also made Nude with Cloths (1907), Three Women (1908), and The Dryad (Nude in the Forest) (1908).
 From the fully cubist period, Nude (1910) and Woman in a Shirt (1913) stand out, although at this stage he did not dedicate himself especially to the nude.
-Later, after a visit to Pompeii in 1917, he rediscovered the freshness and the vital component of primitive classical art, and in his drawing of the Bathers of that year he made a composition of more naturalistic forms, although stylized and treated with the artistic freedom of his original creativity.
-During the early 1920s he made nudes of a more classical conception, as in his illustrations of Ovid and Aristophanes, but they were nudes of a voluntary objectivity that deprived them of vitality, which would be reaffirmed when he later returned to the deformation of his figures, as in his Nude Woman in a Red Armchair of 1929, whose distortion seems deliberately cruel and demystifying.
+Later, after a visit to Pompeii in 1917, he rediscovered the freshness and the vital component of primitive classical art.
+In his drawing of the Bathers that year, he composed more naturalistic forms, though stylized and treated with the artistic freedom of his original creativity.
+During the early 1920s, he made nudes in a more classical vein, as in his illustrations of Ovid and Aristophanes.
+Still, they were nudes of a voluntary objectivity that deprived them of vitality, which would be reaffirmed when he later returned to the deformation of his figures, as in his Nude Woman in a Red Armchair of 1929, whose distortion seems deliberately cruel and demystifying.
 This work is no longer an attempt against the classical nude, but against the contemporary nude, since the setting where the figure is located is reminiscent of Matisse's Odalisques painted a few years earlier.
 Here we can perceive the rebellious, iconoclastic Picasso, always in search of new paths and against all conventionalism, whether of the past or the present.
 In this sense, he made several versions of classic works of art history, such as Parody of Manet's "Olympia" (1901–1903), The Venus in the Mirror (1932) and Le Déjeuner sur l'herbe (1961).
 From here Picasso began an increasingly abstracted path of the human figure, subjected to an increasingly distorting process, as can be seen in the series of lithographs Les Deux Femmes nues (1945–1946), which presents a sleeping figure lying down and another sitting awake—perhaps an allusion to the myth of Cupid and Psyche—which in successive phases is shown from naturalistic forms to almost abstraction.
 Other works of his are: Seated Bathing Girl (1930), Nude (1932), The Muse (1935), Figures on the Beach (1937), Woman Combing Her Hair (1940), Massacre in Korea (1951), Women of Algiers (1955), Women Grooming (1956), Nude under a Pine Tree (1959), etc.